 A good-quality cover folds in the centre with a ‘continuous heat seal’ along the underside of this fold to create an airtight seal that drastically reduces heat loss.

 You can quickly find out how effective a hot tub cover is by placing your hand on it in the showroom.
-If its surface is room temperature, that means it’s trapping in heat as efficiently as possible.
+If its surface is room temperature, that means it’s trapping heat as efficiently as possible.

 We also strongly recommend you go for a hot tub with a cover with lockable clips.
-These will ensure an airtight seal, stop the cover getting blown off in the wind, and prevent unsupervised little ones from being able to access your home spa.
+These will ensure an airtight seal, stop the cover from getting blown off in the wind, and prevent unsupervised little ones from being able to access your home spa.